cellgeometry/heteromotility/README.md

 ## Introduction

-`Heteromotility` is a tool for analyzing cell motility in a quantitative manner. `Heteromotility` takes timelapse imaging data as input and calculates 70+ 'motility features' that can be used to generate a 'motility fingerprint' for a given cell.
+`Heteromotility` is a tool for analyzing cell motility in a quantitative manner. `Heteromotility` takes cell tracking data as input and calculates 70+ *motility features* that can be used to generate a "motility fingerprint" for a given cell.
 By analyzing more features of cell motility than most common cell tracking methods, `Heteromotility` may be able to identify novel heterogenous motility phenotypes.

 `Heteromotility` also contains a suite of tools to quantify and visualize cell state spaces, and dynamic state transitions within the state space.
 While these tools were developed for use with `Heteromotility` features, they may be applied to any arbitrary time-series feature set.